makersacademy/rps-challenge/README.md

 # How to play the game:

 after opening the game in browser, you will be asked for your name, then you choose your movement and after that, it will show you that you have lost or won the game.

+## Two player game

+If you want to play the game as two players, you can change your branch to the ```new``` and after that, follow the same instructions for starting the game.

 Instructions
 -------